isa-group/botica/docs/the-infrastructure-configuration-file.md

   down if there are no active user threads remaining.

-* `reactive`: the bot will run when it receives a message with the given `order` to one of the subscribed `keys`.
+* `reactive`: the bot will run when it receives an order with the given `action` to one of the subscribed `keys`.
 This is the default value if the whole lifecycle section is missing.
     ```yaml
     bots:
       my_bot_type:
         lifecycle:
           type: reactive
-          defaultOrder: "subscribe_order"  # (optional) default value for order subscriptions if not specified in code
+          defaultAction: "subscribe_order"  # (optional) default value for order subscriptions if not specified in code
     ```

 * `unmanaged`: the image is not a Botica bot and manages its own lifecycle.
 The director will not